-Before you can update your watch software using the Garmin Connect app, you must have a Garmin Connect account, and you must pair the watch with a compatible phone (Pairing Your Phone, page 84).
+Before you can update your watch software using the Garmin Connect app, you must have a Garmin Connect account, and you must pair the watch with a compatible phone (Pairing Your Phone, page 73).

-Sync your watch with the Garmin Connect app (Using the Garmin Connect App, page 87).
+Sync your watch with the Garmin Connect app (Using the Garmin Connect App, page 77).

 When new software is available, the Garmin Connect app automatically sends the update to your watch.
+The update is applied when you are not actively using the watch.
+When the update is complete, your watch restarts.